Arizona Court Records

 - Court of Appellate Jurisdiction

-The Justice of the Peace Courts and the Municipal Courts are called limited jurisdiction.
+The Justice of the Peace Courts and the Municipal Courts are called limited jurisdiction courts.
 They have restricted authority to decide on criminal or civil cases in the state.
 The court of general jurisdiction is the Superior Court, which has the right to hear a wide range of cases in the state.

 The appellate jurisdiction courts are the Court of Appeals and the Supreme Court.
 They both have the authority to hear appeal cases from the superior court.